cap-jmk-real/e-commerce-kpi-dashboard/README.md

 # e-commerce-kpi-dashboard

-A small dashboard with Streamlit for KPIs in eCommerce
+A small dashboard made with Streamlit for KPIs in eCommerce.

 ## View the dashboard